Kuli-HYF/planning/planning/user-interviews.md

 - For her, the ideal company to work for would be one **not to far from home**, where **English is enough to play a role** and where **diversity and religious openness** is an important part of the environment. **Diversity** seems to her more important than having a "women-centered" working culture.

 - Two things that would help a lot when working: **accessible daycare** and **flexible hours**.

+### M

+M is 23 and is Belgian.
+She graduated from university not long ago and is currently in her first job in an IT company.
+M. studied Engineering and Technology with emphasis on Electronics and ICT.
+Dutch is her mother tongue.
+She also speaks fluent English.
+She has been into STEM topics since she was in highschool.
+First physics and math and then ICT and engineering.

+**Problems and challenges:**

+- In her experience, **being exposed to technology from a young age** is probably the biggest factor that impacts the participation of women in the IT world.

+- From her experience studying with people from other countries, she thinks **language plays a big part in being able to find a job**.
+Some of her classmates from university struggled to find a job because of this, despite having a certificate from a Belgian institution and technical knowledge.

+- Also **applying for jobs and navigating the labour market** can be challenging for foreigners.

+### G